JATINDULANI31/JATINDULANI31/README.md

 <hr>

 <pre>
-💻 I am a keen interest in Deep learning and Computer vision.
+💻 I have a keen interest in Deep learning and Computer vision.
 📚 I am currently pursuing Bachelors in Computer Engineering from IIIT Bhubaneswar 🌟 Languages: C,C++,Python
 </pre>